 Another point of confusion is around custom-compounded hormones.
 While some bioidentical hormones are produced by major drug companies and are FDA-approved, others are custom-mixed by compounding pharmacies.
 It’s essential to discuss the source and regulation of your hormones with your doctor.
 Ultimately, the safest approach is a personalized one, where your treatment is managed by a provider who offers a full range of women’s health services and can guide you to the best choice for your body.

-What Does New Research Say About HRT and Cancer?
+What Does Modern Research Say About HRT and Cancer?

 For years, the conversation around HRT was dominated by fear and confusion, largely stemming from the initial findings of the Women’s Health Initiative (WHI) study.
 But science doesn’t stand still.
 Researchers have spent the last two decades re-analyzing that data and conducting new studies, giving us a much clearer and more nuanced picture of HRT’s risks and benefits.